rwxrob/notes/Fitness/GFNats training strategy.md

 Each of the USA Cycling Gran Fondo National Series (GFNats) events is just a big spicy fully-supported century group ride with four specific all-out competitive segments followed by 100% full recovery slowly riding to the next one and taking a fully-catered break on top of that.
 It's like four 10-30 minute road races for the price of one.
+Or, in terms most will understand: 4x20 @ 110% with 60 minute recoveries and 40 min warmup and cooldown.
 So how do I train for this?
 Here are the most important skills to train as I see it.
 ## Endurance for seven hours

 Before I can do any other skills training I have to be able to ride 161 kilometers in seven hours with four off-bike refueling breaks every 40k.
 If I cannot even do that I have no business working on the rest.